sdepold/javascript-basics/dev-ops/03-load-balancing/README.md

 brew services start nginx
 ```

-You can now talk to the FE via http://localhost:1234/tasks and to the BE via http://localhost:1234/api/tasks.
+You can now talk to the FE via http://localhost:1234/tasks and to the BE via http://localhost:1234/api/tasks or the other FE: http://localhost:1234/other_fe.

 ## Make use of the LB